aileftech/snap-admin/README.md

 ## Issues

-If you find a problem or a bug, please report it as issue.
+If you find a problem or a bug, please report it as an issue.
 When doing so, include as much information as possible, and in particular:

- * provide the code for the involved `@Entity` classes, if possible
+ * provide the code for the involved `@Entity` classes, if possible/relevant
  * provide the full stack trace of the error
  * specify if you are using any particular configuration either in your `application.properties` or through annotations